shanesveller/thredded/README.md

 # Thredded

+## Installation:

+If you just want to know how to install - please head to [the Installation instructions](https://github.com/jayroh/thredded/blob/master/INSTALL.md).
+Details on getting things running on Heroku are included.

 ## Why?

 Two reasons.
 The vast majority of messageboard, or "forum", software out there is garbage.
 And I can't find any current and maintained projects running on Rails (specifically version 3).